 3. Amber Rose from Bake, Love, Nourish.
 I could stare at her instagram feed for hours and still not have enough.
 She's been a huge influence and inspiration and by understanding why I like her instagram feed so much, I've better understood how I can translate my relationship with food through the media of photography.

-4. Jo Anderson from The Luminous Kitchen.
+4. Jo Anderson.
 White is a prominent colour in Jo's photography and I'm sure that's partly why I'm so drawn to it.
 (Plus the cute little baby pictures help too :)).
 But it's more than that.
 It's the softness and simplicity that speak to me.

 So, in short I feel I HAVE something to show for my all my hard work, this blog is here to stay and I'm super proud of this little is space.
 Therefore, I officially declare The Little Plantation a food-photography-angst free zone :).
 Sounds good, right?
 Now off to make some delicious plant-based food ;).
 Thanks for reading everyone.

 P.S.
 Thanks everyone whose visited the blog, commented, liked and shared my posts on facebook, twitter and instagram, pinned my pics, send me an e-mail, made my food and recommended my blog to a friend.
 And despite the occasional tantrums, it has been a great experience because of YOU.

 For this week's recipe, chosen by everyone on instagram...

 IMPORTANT: Please read the tips at the end of the recipe before making the tart :).

 Pre-preparation Time: nuts need to be soaked for several hours to make the raw, vegan sour cream filling

 Preparation Time: 25 minutes